 Mother Pious Lady by Santosh Desai

-The great Indian Middle class is that layer of society that no one bothered about till couple of decades ago.
-People in this layer did not fall in ‘have nots’ and hence did not attract any sympathy, and at the same time they did not have the luxury of ‘haves’ so they did not make any economic sense for the others to target them.
+The great Indian Middle class is that layer of society that no one bothered about till a couple of decades ago.
+People in this layer did not fall in ‘have-nots’ and hence did not attract any sympathy.
+And at the same time, they did not have the luxury of ‘haves’ so they did not make any economic sense for the others to target them.
 They lived in their own world where they had enough for their basic needs but nothing for their desires.
-Then came the famous economic reforms of early 90s and it changed the Indian middle class forever.
+Then came the famous economic reforms of the early 90s and it changed the Indian middle class forever.

-You can probably enjoy this book more by not reading it back to back but keeping it by your bedside table and randomly pick up something to read when you have 10-12 minutes.
-Small vignettes like format can give you something to think about or smile about for sometime.
+You can probably enjoy this book Mother Pious Lady, more by not reading it back to back but keeping it on your bedside table and randomly pick up something to read when you have 10-12 minutes.
+Small vignettes like format can give you something to think about or smile about for some time.

 Santosh, I think you can do a much better book, not that this one is bad, but given the kind of observations and insights that you have, my expectation from you is better than this.
 Maybe another book…